RubixML/ML/README.md

 ```

 ### Validation Metrics

-Validation metrics are for evaluating the performance of an Estimator given some ground-truth such as class labels.
+Validation metrics are for evaluating the performance of an Estimator given the ground truth labels.

 To compute a validation score, pass in the predictions from an estimator along with the ground-truth labels:
 ```php